caiodev/WalletApp/README.md

 # WalletApp
-An e-Wallet prototype(The API this app consumes data from is a third-party one so, parts of it will be in Brazilian portuguese).
+It's an e-Wallet prototype(The API this app consumes data from is a third-party one so, parts of it will be in Brazilian portuguese).
 I will soon create my own API

 License
 =======